-- Shown Their Work: Sweetie Bell's explaination of the phrase "Break a leg" is completley accurate to (one of) its possible origins.
+- Shown Their Work: Sweetie Belle's explanation of the phrase "Break a leg" is completely accurate to (one of) its possible origins.
 See here.
 (The superstition is that wishing good luck on a performance would be Tempting Fate, so it's best to hope something bad will happen instead.
 Notice how Twilight ends up saying "good luck" just before the crusaders go on stage...)

 - So Bad, It's Good: An in-universe example.
 The Cutie Mark Crusaders' Hair Metal act is so terrible that they end up getting an award for Best Comedic Act in the talent show.

 - Staggered Zoom: During the quote at the top of the page.

 - Title Drop: Twilight's preferred method of address to the CMC.
 She seems to be emulating her mentor Princess Celestia, who refers to any group of ponies younger than herself (i.e., everypony) as "my little ponies".